Lior3124/I2CS_Ex2/README.md

 The assigment focuses on the introduction of object Oriented Programming,using 2D array as a representation of maps or mazes.

-The assigment has 3 main Algorithms which are base of Breadth First Search(BFS).
+The assigment has 3 main Algorithms which are based of Breadth First Search(BFS).

 ## ***Files***